Dickson Job

 Dickson Nickson Job (born 29 December 2000) is a Tanzanian professional footballer who plays as a centre-back for Tanzanian Premier League club Young Africans and the Tanzania national team.

 Club career

 Job began his senior career in the Tanzanian Premier League with Mtibwa Sugar.
-He transferred to Young Africans on 11 January 2021.
+He joined Young Africans on 11 January 2021.

 International career

 Job made his senior debut with the Tanzania national team in a friendly 2–1 loss to Kenya on 15 March 2021.